govuk-one-login/ipv-stubs/README.md

 This will override the specified configs in the main deployment configs.
 If testing TICF, CIMIT or another api which requires an api key, remember to override these too.

-### 403 errors when testing a public-facing api
+#### 403 errors when testing a public-facing api
-When working on a public-facing api and testing requests sent from a VPC e.g. those from core-back, if not using a custom domain name for the invoke URL, these requests will return a 403 error.
-This is because these requests are incorrectly routed through the VPC endpoint which can only send requests to private APIs resulting in a 403.
-See [here](https://repost.aws/knowledge-center/api-gateway-vpc-connections) for further explanation and guidance on fixing the issue).
+When working on a public-facing api and testing requests sent from a VPC e.g. those from core-back, if the invoke URL does not use a custom domain name, these requests will return a 403 error.
+This is because, instead of being routed through the internet these requests are incorrectly routed through the VPC endpoint which can only send requests to private APIs.
+See [here](https://repost.aws/knowledge-center/api-gateway-vpc-connections) for further explanation and guidance on fixing the issue.